hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1P4 - ML Fundamentals.md

 ##### What are some of the common ways of hyperparameter tuning?
 - **grid search**: Exhaustive on a small, **low-dimensional** space.
 Deterministic but expensive; scales poorly.
 In reality, it tend to be used as a bigger search space and larger step size to find the possible range of optimal results, then to shrink the search space and find more accurate optimal solution.
 - **random search**: Sample hyperparams at random (often **log-uniform** for learning rates).
 Much better than grid when only a few dims matter but cannot guarantee for a optimal solution.
-- **Bayesian optimization**: Model “config → score” to pick promising next trials.
-Unlike random/grid search **don’t learn** from past trials, BO **uses what you’ve learned so far** to place the next (expensive) trial where it’s most likely to pay off.
+- **Bayesian optimization**: Model â€œconfig â†’ scoreâ€ to pick promising next trials.
+Unlike random/grid search **donâ€™t learn** from past trials, BO **uses what youâ€™ve learned so far** to place the next (expensive) trial where itâ€™s most likely to pay off.

 #### Overfit and Underfit
 #overfit #underfit